Destiny Fulfilled: Singles

-"Lose My Breath" was released as the lead single from Destiny Fulfilled on September 9, 2004.
-A widespread commercial success, it peaked at number three on the US Billboard Hot 100, becoming the group's seventh consecutive top-ten single on the chart.
+The album's lead single "Lose My Breath" first appeared as a streaming track on September 9, 2004, exclusively from AOL Music, following which it was available as a digital download only from Walmart, then on October 5 it was made widely available.
+It hit the US Billboard Hot 100 at number 30 on October 2, rising to number 3 a month later, becoming the group's seventh consecutive top-ten single on the chart.
 Furthermore, it became their second Dance Club Songs number-one single.
 The digital single was certified platinum by the Recording Industry Association of America (RIAA) in July 2020.
 Internationally, the song peaked atop the European Hot 100 Singles, as well as charts in Belgium, Ireland and Switzerland, further peaking within the top ten in almost every other country.
 The American Broadcasting Company (ABC) used the song as the music for their introductory montage during the 2004 NBA Playoffs and through the first few weeks of the 2005 NBA Playoffs.
 Critically acclaimed, it was nominated for Best R&B Performance by a Duo or Group with Vocals at the 47th Annual Grammy Awards (2005).
 Its accompanying music video was directed by Marc Klasfeld and shows the group members involved in an alleyway dance battle against their own duplicates.
 At the 2005 MTV Video Music Awards, the video was nominated for Best Dance Video.

 "Soldier" was released as the second single from Destiny Fulfilled on November 9, 2004.
 Repeating the success of its predecessor, it peaked at number three on the US Billboard Hot 100 and atop the Dance Club Songs.
 The digital single was certified platinum by the RIAA in July 2020.
 Internationally, the song peaked within the top ten in Australia, Canada, Denmark, Finland, Ireland, Italy, the Netherlands, New Zealand, Switzerland and the United Kingdom.
 Critically acclaimed, it was nominated for Best Rap/Sung Collaboration at the 48th Annual Grammy Awards (2006).
 The black and white accompanying music video for the song was directed by Ray Kay and features appearances from featured artists T.I. and Lil Wayne, Beyoncé's sister Solange, singers Lloyd and Ginuwine, and rappers Bow Wow, Ice Cube, WC and Jeezy.
 At the 2005 MTV Video Music Awards, the video was nominated for Best Group Video.